lutierigb/shell-things/oputus-readme.md

 If a symbol(case-sensitive) is specified in **Notify when new symbol becomes available**, you will receieve a notification once it becomes available for trading.
 Useful when running the EA with symbol Bra50 and waiting for the next Bra50XXXYY to become available.
 Note this feature can not be backtested.

 ### Other Stuff

 #### Stop buying after closing all positions

-Offer a simple way to place further orders once the current ones are closed.
+Offer a simple way to prevent further orders once the current ones are closed.
 It's useful if you'd like to pause placing orders as soon as the current ones are closed.
-Has been used in the past to allow withdraws from the account and also to rotate to a different symbol.
+Has been used in the past to allow withdrawals from the account and also to rotate to a different symbol.

 #### Authorization code